Skip to content

 1989 | United KingdomFranceSpain | 102 min | More...

-That said, age likely wasn’t the only reason for the cast’s torpor.
-Roy Kinnear, who played Planchet, fell off a horse and died of complications in the hospital during production.
-Body and voice doubles completed his scenes, leading to several awkward shots where he’s speaking off-camera or shot from afar, or otherwise has his face hidden.
-Wrote Lee, “Roy’s death spread such a pall of misery that it was surprising the film was ever finished and, in truth, the world would have lost nothing if it hadn’t been.”2
+The cast’s lethargy stems from more than age.
+Roy Kinnear, who played Planchet, died after falling from a horse during production.
+Body doubles completed his scenes, creating awkward moments where he speaks off-camera or appears as a distant figure.
+As Lee wrote, “Roy’s death spread such a pall of misery that it was surprising the film was ever finished and, in truth, the world would have lost nothing if it hadn’t been.”1